UreaLaden/city_explorer_api/README.md

  02-22-2021 9:58pm - Deployed updated server code to Heroku.

+ 02-23-2021 6:05pm - Refactored getWeather callback to use .map

 ## Credits and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->